-The implementation of local taxation reform has continued to be the subject of scrutiny during the last year and, through the work of the various committees of the Scottish Assessors Association, the Assessor and his team have continued to work with other stakeholders to ensure that the new system is implemented at a local and national level and is sustainable and effective.
-A dedicated information gathering team and regime is in place for the three yearly revaluations of non-domestic properties.
+The implementation of local taxation reform continues to be the subject of scrutiny with the Local Government, Housing and Planning Committee currently holding a short enquiry on the potential for changes to the current council tax system in Scotland.
+Through the work of the various committees of the Scotlish Assessors Association, the Assessor and his team continue to work with other stakeholders to ensure that any changes that may be implemented at a local and national level is sustainable and effective.

-Electoral registration officers, through the SAA Electoral Registration Committee, were represented on various groups involved in the development and implementation of the Elections Act 2022.
+Electoral registration officers, through the SAA Electoral Registration Committee, were represented on various groups involved in the development and implementation of the Elections Act 2022 and Scottish EROs are now represented in the Nations Review Group which provides feedback and views on the new UK Government's electoral reform plans.